 You may notice her set key, next to the space bar, sits lower than it should.
 The man I

-Demeter mainly needed good cleaning, which is pretty frackin’ involved after sitting in someone’s [grandmother’s/great uncle’s/old-stranger’s-estate-sale] attic or basement for
+Demeter mainly needs a good cleaning, which is pretty frackin’ involved after sitting in someone’s [grandmother’s/great uncle’s/stranger’s-estate-sale] attic or basement for

 umpteen years several decades.
 I know more than previously seemed necessary or reasonable about degreasing without de-painting and about removing rust and gunk™ without melting some important rubber bit or other.
 These days, terms such as “platen,” “type-bar,” and “ball race holding screw” float through my mind, unbidden.